Tecpatl: Tecpatl as a tool for human sacrifice

 The tecpatl or sacrificial knife, was an important element in Aztec rituals.
 The tecpatl was used by Aztec priests to open the chest of the victims of human sacrifice to extract the heart that would feed the gods, in the hope that the offerings would bring blessings to mankind.
 The most widespread sacrificial procedure among Aztecs, was removal of the heart.

 There were different types of knives, some of them allude to human sacrifice, being carved as a skull silhouette, where the nose was used as the cutting edge of the weapon.

 In the few técpame that have survived, there are some representations of deities in their handles.
-A famous pre-Columbian example is the carved image of a figure using circular plugs in its ears and a big bow ornament made out of feathers, which associates this figure with Tonatiuh, the sun god.
-Tonatiuh's arms appears to be holding the knife's blade.
+A famous pre-Columbian example is the carved image of a figure using circular plugs in its ears and a big bow ornament made out of feathers, which associates this figure with Tōnatiuh, the sun god.
+Tōnatiuh's arms appears to be holding the knife's blade.
 This particular knife, emphasizes the importance of human sacrifices to feed the gods, especially the sun god, who illuminates the earth and sustains life.